billsix/cprogrammingbook/doc/07-Preprocessor.rst

 actual token sequence for the corresponding macro argument is used to replace it.
 Then, for both function and non-function macros, the tokens surrounding the ##operator are joined together.
-If they don't form a valid token, the behaviour is undefined.
-Then rescanning occurs.
+If they don't form a valid token, the behavior is undefined.
+Then re-scanning occurs.

-As an example of token pasting, here is a multi-stage operation, involving rescanning (which is described next).
+As an example of token pasting, here is a multi-stage operation, involving re-scanning (which is described next).

 .. code-block:: C